Hurst Performance: History

 George Hurst expanded into other specialty performance products during the 1960s by acquiring Schiefer Manufacturing, a manufacturer of clutches, and Airheart, which manufactured brake systems.

 In 1968, Greenwald and Hurst took the company public in an IPO.
 The company was acquired in 1970 by Sunbeam Products, a manufacturer of small appliances.
 Hurst was promised an executive position and a seat on the board of directors as part of the buyout.
 However, Sunbeam did not follow through.
 (According to one variation of this account, Sunbeam specifically informed Mr. Greenwald and Mr. Hurst that they would no longer be affiliated with the company.)
 Greenwald fully retired at age 67.

 George Hurst died in 1986.
 Lawrence Greenwald died of natural causes in 1986.

-In 1987, the Hurst operations were sold by Sunbeam and became part of the Mr. Gasket Company.
+In 1977, Hurst operations were sold by Sunbeam to Richard Chrysler and became part of his Cars and Concepts Inc. operation in Brighton, Michigan.
+Hurst Products was later sold to the Mr. Gasket Company.

 In 2007, B&M Racing and Performance Products bought the Hurst brand.

-A subsidiary, called Hurst Performance Vehicles, was established in 2008 to create new renditions of Hurst vehicles that included the Hurst Challenger, Hurst Viper, and the Hurst Camaro.
+A subsidiary, called Hurst Performance Vehicles, was established in 2008 to create new renditions of Hurst vehicles, including the Hurst Challenger, Hurst Viper, and Hurst Camaro.